coreshop/CoreShop/docs/03_Development/12_Customers/05_Company_Extension.md

 > Note!
 This is only available if a customer already is connected to a valid company!

 ### Own Only
 If set, the customer can create, edit and delete own addresses and choose them in checkout as well.
-This is the default behaviour.
+This is the default behavior.

 ### Company Only
 If set, the customer can create, edit und delete company addresses and choose them in checkout as well.
 He's not able to add addresses to himself.